jgm/citeproc/README.md

 ## Known bugs and limitations

-At this point, the library still fails some of the tests from the CSL test suite (94/845).
+At this point, the library still fails some of the tests from the CSL test suite (90/845).
 However, most of the failures are on minor corner cases.
-And because the library already passes many more CSL tests than pandoc-citeproc did, it seemed worth publishing an early version even before all these bugs are ironed out.

-Users should be aware of the following, specifically:

-- Year suffix disambiguation doesn't currently work with citation labels, only with author-date citations.
+This library is already much more accurate in implementing the CSL spec than pandoc-citeproc was.